csalazar24/Mp4Transcriber/README.md

 The program will prompt you to enter the number corresponding to the song you want transcribed and translated.
 Choose between "Despierto - Andrea Bejar" (Option 1) or "Tummy hurts - Renee Rapp" (Option 2).
 5. API Keys
 API keys for AssemblyAI and Google Cloud Translation will be provided upon request.
-Please email csalazar@harding.edu to request the keys.
 Contact
 For API keys or any inquiries related to this project, please contact: